 Adrian Shanker l Founder & Executive Director (He, Him, His) is a leader in LGBT health advocacy and has a decade-long history of working for LGBT legal and social equality.
 Prior to founding Bradbury-Sullivan LGBT Community Center, Adrian served as President of Equality Pennsylvania during a time of unprecedented organizational growth.
-During that time, he led successful campaigns to advance LGBT rights in municipalities across Pennsylvania, including non-discrimination protections, relationship recognition ordinances in municipalities across Pennsylvania.
-Adrian also served for three years on the Human Relations Commission of the City of Allentown, the city agency charged with enforcement of its civil rights laws.
+Adrian is an accomplished organizer, having led numerous successful campaigns to advance LGBT rights in municipalities across Pennsylvania, including non-discrimination protections, relationship recognition ordinances, and laws to protect LGBT youth from conversion therapy.
+A specialist in LGBT health policy, Adrian has developed leading-edge campaigns to advance health equity for LGBT Pennsylvanians, through policy, behavioral, and clinical changes.

 In addition to his leadership at The Center, Adrian serves on the Advisory Board for Pennsylvania Department of Health's Office of Health Equity, as co-chair of the Community Advisory Committee for LGBT Healthlink - a CDC-funded national tobacco and cancer disparity network, and as a member of ACLU of Pennsylvania's Board of Directors and Pennsylvania Medical Society's LGBT Health Disparities Task Force.
 He holds a Graduate Certificate in LGBT Health Policy & Practice from The Columbian College of Arts & Sciences at The George Washington University and he earned his B.A., cum laude, in Political Science and Religion Studies at Muhlenberg College.
 Adrian also has a certificate in HIV Prevention Counseling from Pennsylvania Department of Health.